 James Thomas Snyder is my real name.
 I have used this site primarily to write short essays on political theory, public diplomacy, and propaganda.
 I have used it historically (that is, within the short time that I have created the site) to post, archive and curate my previously published work.
-This site is no longer active and I do not update it regularly.

 All opinions expressed here are my own and do not necessarily represent those of the U.S. government.